429error/browser-extension/README.md

 ### 1. Prerequisites for building browser extension

 - A Chromium-based browser (Chrome, Brave, Edge) or Firefox.
-- Basic knowledge of HTML, CSS, and JavaScript.
+- Basic knowledge of HTML, CSS and JavaScript.

 ### 2. Project Structure